Urban Students and Urban Issues: Resources for Teaching Geoscience

-On the Cutting Edge has developed an activity review rubric (Microsoft Word 48kB Mar14 08) for evaluating the effectiveness of assignments and activities.
+On the Cutting Edge has developed an activity review rubric (Microsoft Word PRIVATE FILE 48kB Mar14 08) for evaluating the effectiveness of assignments and activities.
 This rubric provides a useful framework for revising assignments to promote student learning.

 Safety for Off-Campus Trips

 Many faculty who teach in urban environments find ways of giving their students experiences outside the classroom.
 Safety and security issues are as important for these kinds of trips as they are for "van-to-the-outcrop" trips, even if the trip is by subway to a local museum.
 As part of the resources from one of our other workshops, we have a page on field safety that includes a short rationale for adopting policies to address the issue of the risks inherent in taking students off campus, plus several sample forms for field trip policies and procedures (including one patterned after the OSHA health and safety forms used by consulting firms).

 In March, 2008, we offered a workshop on Urban Students, Urban Issues: Opportunities and Challenges for Teaching Geoscience.
 The workshop took place in New York at the Brooklyn Center for the Urban Environment and the American Museum of Natural History.
 The photo below right shows the happy participants on the steps of the Metropolitan Museum of Art in New York City.